Measuring Weak-to-Strong Legibility of Reasoning Models: Implementation Details

 \subsubsection{Validation Results}

-To further understand cross-ranking stability with backtracking, we conduct a human validation on 60 traces sampled from our dataset (30 MATH, 15 GPQA, 15 Connections).
-Two human annotators received 35 traces each (20 MATH, 10 GPQA, 10 Connections), sharing 10/5/5 traces to do cross-comparison.
+To further understand cross-ranking stability with backtracking, we conduct a human validation on 60 traces sampled from our dataset (30 MATH, 15 GPQA, 15 LSAT).
+Two human annotators received 40 traces each (10 MATH, 5 GPQA, 5 LSAT), sharing 10/5/5 traces to do cross-comparison.

-Decisions on backtracking labels carry some subjectivity---for instance, do a chain of four consecutive approach suggestions constitute four backtracks, one backtrack into uncertainty, or none?
+Decisions on backtracking labels carry some subjectivity---for instance, does a chain of four consecutive approach suggestions constitute four backtracks, one backtrack into uncertainty, or none?
 Because of the difficulty of working with exact numerical labels, we instead calculate Spearman rankwise correlation between the two annotators on a per-trace basis.
 If the relative extent of backtracking agrees between humans as well as between models, then the metric operates according to our rankwise expectations as reported in findings.

 We observe a high inter-annotator agreement on the 20 examples set aside ($\rho$=0.91), allowing us to continue with the analysis relative to our LLM judge.
 To reconcile absolute differences on common examples, we take the average of the two scores.
 We also include a categorical Cohen's Kappa on both the absolute count of steps as well as the binary variable (backtracking detected) to represent fundamental agreement on observations.